Rolisteam/DiceParser/HelpMe.md

 > klX

-The option sorts the resulting die list and select the X lowest dice.

-### Keep Lower dice

-> klX

 Dice explose if their value are at the die maximum, the option sorts the resulting die list, the it selects the X lowest dice.

 ### Sorting